-1. Supplemental Seat-Mounted Side Air Bags (SABs): Located in the outboard side of the front and rear (in vehicles equipped with rear seat SABs) seats.
-The SABs are marked with a "SRS AIRBAG" or "AIRBAG" label sewn into the outboard side of the seats.
+Supplemental Seat-Mounted Side Air Bags (SABs) are located in the outboard side of the front seats and rear (in vehicles equipped with outboard rear seat SABs) seats.
+The SABs are marked with "SRS AIRBAG" or "AIRBAG" on a label or on the seat trim on the outboard side of the seats.